gradio-app/gradio/guides/06_other-tutorials/gradio-and-langchaing.md

 ```

 Some notes on this implementation:
 1. GradioTools inherit from LangChain's BaseTool, which themselves are [pydantic models](https://docs.pydantic.dev/).
-The fact `name`, `description` and `client` are defined in the body of the class is standard syntax for pydantic.
+The fact `name`, `description` and `src` are defined in the body of the class is standard syntax for pydantic.
-2. We use `Field` and `default_factory` from pydantic since we want a new instance of the client to be created for every new instance of the tool.
-Otherwise all instance of StableDiffusionTool would share the same client!
+2. All instances of `GradioTool` have an attribute called `client` that is a pointed to the underlying [gradio client](https://github.com/gradio-app/gradio/tree/main/client/python#gradio_client-use-a-gradio-app-as-an-api----in-3-lines-of-python).
+That is what you should use
+in the `create_job` method.
 3. `create_job` just passes the query string to the `submit` function of the client with some other parameters hardcoded, i.e. the negative prompt sting and the guidance scale.
 We could modify our tool to also accept these values from the input string in a subsequent version.
-4. The `postprocess` method simply returns the first image from the gallery of images created by the stavle diffusion space.
+4. The `postprocess` method simply returns the first image from the gallery of images created by the stable diffusion space.
 We use the `os` module to get the full path of the image.

 The code for defining custom tools is pretty compact!
 The StableDiffusionTool is already built into the `gradio_tool` library along with these other tools: